AnshulVerma31/engineering-data/pages/pages-root-folder/index.md

 widget2:
   title: "Why I started this blog? "
   url: 'http://anshulverma31.github.io/engineering-data/blog/'
   text: 'I have learned from the best, and delivered repeatedly.
-Now its time to give back to the community ...'
+Its time to give back to the community.
+It is also an oportunity for me to refine my ideas and practivce to explain them in a succinct manner.'
   image: widget-1-302x182.jpg
 widget3:
-  title: "I can help with : "
+  title: "I am passionate about: "
   url: 'http://anshulverma31.github.io/engineering-data/info/'
   image: one.jpg
-  text: 'Data Engineering, Data Architecture, and Data Governance'
+  text: 'All things data - Data Engineering, Data Architecture, Data Governance, and Machine Learning Engineering'
 #
 # Use the call for action to show a button on the frontpage
 #